sonic-net/SONiC/doc/sonic-installer/SONiC_Image_Installation_Verification.md

 **Trial Two: Build up a mapping for platform string->ASIC**

-In both ONiE and SONiC, the platform string is accessible.
+In both ONIE and SONiC, the platform string is accessible.
 ```
 ONIE:/ # cat etc/machine.conf
 ...